robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - .red[E]levation of Privilege
 ]

---

-.right-column[
-## Control
-- Authentication
-- Integrity
-- Nonrepudiation
-- Confidentiality
-- Availability
-- Authorization
-]
 ---

 class: middle
-# STRIDE Threats
+# Microsoft STRIDE Threats

 ## Spoofing
-A process or entity is something other than the claimed identity
+* A process or entity is something other than the claimed identity

 ## Tampering
-Act of altering bits
+* Act of altering bits

 ## Repudiation
-An adversary denying that something happened
+* Deny that something happened or an action was taken

 ---
 class: middle
-# STRIDE Threats
+# Microsoft STRIDE Threats

 ## Information Disclosure
-Information can be read by an unauthorized party
+* Information can be read by an unauthorized party

 ## Denial of Service
-Process or data store not able to process incoming requests
+* Process or data store not able to process incoming requests

 ## Elevation of Privilege
-A user can increase capability or privilege by taking advantage of an implementation bug
+* A user can increase capability or privilege by taking advantage of an implementation bug
 ---

 # STRIDE with DFDs (Per Element)

+Threats that a DFD element can cause to its connected elements or is subject to itself.

+.left-column[
-### External Interactor
+## External Interactor
 - SR

-### Process
+## Process
 - STRIDE
+]

+--

+.right-column[
-### Data Store
+## Data Store
 - TID, R (logs only)

-### Data Flow
+## Data Flow
 - TID
+]
 ---
 class: middle
 # Practice